 For example:

-Even though they’re not often thought of as an extranet, Slack's 'Slack Connect' feature or ‘Guest Access’ in Microsoft Teams are both good examples of how an extranet works in a modern context.
+Even though they’re not often thought of as an extranet, Slack's 'Slack Connect' feature or ‘Guest Access’ in Microsoft Teams are both examples of how an extranet works in a modern context.

 Although Intranet technology predates the 1990s, it was during this time that it made its way out of labs and into a growing range of organizations.
-With that in mind, we'll begin here.

 Employee intranets in the 1990s could be summarized by a sense of inflexibility, limited use cases, limited features—and just like internet sites of the time—compromising on design and user experience.